• Skip to primary navigation

 Instant Pot Chicken Burrito Bowls

-chicken burrito bowls on a white table
+overhead image of chicken burrito bowls over rice in a white bowl

 If I had to pick something that best illustrates how our family eats dinner on a typical night, it would be this meal.
 A Chicken Burrito Bowl (or one of its cousins - tacos, tostadas, or taco salad) is the most requested dinner by kids and adults in our house.
 The fact that we set everything out for a DIY-style dinner makes it even more fun and easy to swap an ingredient in or out if there’s something we don’t have.